 Around 30 shell casings spotted at Jackson homicide scene

 JACKSON, Miss.
-(WLBT) - Jackson Police are investigating a homicide on Monday.
+(WLBT) - Jackson Police are investigating a homicide on Monday afternoon.

 Want more WLBT news in your inbox?
 Click here to subscribe to our newsletter.